What is “healthy eating?”

-Healthy eating is a way of balancing the food you eat to keep your body strong, energized, and well nourished.
-When you eat well, you are taking good care of your body.
+Healthy eating is a way of balancing the food you eat to keep your body and mind strong, energized, and well nourished.
+Healthy eating is an important part of taking good care of yourself.

 - Aim for regular meals (usually 3 meals per day; one in the morning, afternoon, and evening) and healthy snacks (when you are hungry or need extra energy)

-- Eat foods from all of the food groups (carbohydrates, fruits, vegetables, proteins, and dairy) each day to meet your nutritional needs
+- Eat foods from all of the food groups (grains, fruits, vegetables, proteins, dairy, and healthy fats) each day to meet your nutritional needs

-- Balance nutrient-rich foods with moderate amounts of other foods, such as sweets or fast foods
+- Balance nutrient-rich foods with small amounts of less nutritious foods, such as sweets or fast foods

-- Eat when hungry and stop when full
+- Listen to your body.
+Eat when you are hungry and stop when you are feeling full and satisfied

 Healthy eating is a great way to: